LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 The project is a **Visual Studio Solution** using most of the same files that the **Solution** of **DeepLoco.exe**.
 The compilation did not generate much trouble and the presets in the IDE are analog to what was already described for **DeepLoco.exe**.

+<a name="Folders"></a>
+## Organisation of the folders

+In `C:\Users\Lucas\Documents` you can find the two main directories:
+- `DeepLoco`: includes everything related to the original softwares (DeepLoco.exe and DeepLoco:Optimizer.exe) as well as everything needed to create the two DLL used by each Webots controllers.
+	`C:\Users\Lucas\Documents\DeepLoco` contains following folders:
+	- `DeepLoco-master` that contains everything that is required to compile the project.
+	- `ControllerFromScratch` that contains everything required to compile the DLL used to evaluate the Network and control the robot.
+	- `OptimizerFromScratch` that contains everything required to compile the DLL used to optimize the robot's policy in Webots.

+- `DeepLoco_Webots`: includes the Webots world and controllers that were implemented.

 <a name="DeepLocoSource"></a>
 ## Navigating through DeepLoco's Source Code